Ion rapid transit: Vehicle delivery and testing

 On December 19, 2017, GrandLinq had its first successful test of a Flexity Freedom running under its own power at the Ion maintenance facility.
 The two-hour test was done at the speed of 10 km/h and "apparently went quite well", according to Coun.
 Tom Galloway.
 In 2018, testing beyond the maintenance facility was scheduled to start.
 By this date, Waterloo Region had three LRVs on site, which is the minimum number required to do an adequate test of the system.

 A CBC report on December 21, 2017, indicated that the fourth vehicle was expected to be delivered before year-end.
 Six others were in final production and four were still in the assembly process.
 After the fourth vehicle was received in January, the first one was returned to Kingston for some additional work.
 At that time, five others were being tested by Bombardier.
 According to the schedule, the fourteenth and last LRV was expected to be delivered in February 2018 with full LRT service expected to start in spring 2018; however, this later became a June final delivery, with service start in December, then later to June 21, 2019.
 The final LRVs were delivered on December 6, 2018.

 At a Regional council meeting on May 8, 2019, it was announced that the service would launch the following month, on June 21, 2019; service across all of Grand River Transit, both LRT and bus, was to be free of charge for 11 days, until Canada Day.

 In August 2020, it was confirmed that part of a compensation package from Bombardier to settle shipping delays would be a fifteenth unit, provided free of charge, for the Ion fleet.
 It was delivered early March 2021.

-Facilities

-The Ion fleet is stored and maintained at the Ion Operations, Maintenance and Storage Facility (OMSF) located on Dutton Drive in Waterloo.